ndgeniebla/phaser-mkdocs/docs/04-final-features.md

 !!!
 Info "Note"

+    Player 2 in this case is actually the player on the left side, and Player 1 is on the right.

 ## Match Resetting
 Currently, when a player wins a match, the victory screen will appear, but it will stay stuck in that state with no way to reset.
 The only way to play another match in this case is to refresh the web page.